Matra-Simca MS630: 1968

-For 1968, Matra decided to use their 3.0 60º V12.
+For 1968, Matra decided to use their 3.0-litre Matra Sports V12 engine.
 The MS630 only made one appearance in 1968, the 24 Hours of Le Mans.
 Matra entered one car for Servoz-Gavin/Pescarolo but it retired with an accident caused by a puncture.

 In the World Championship for Makes, Matra scored no points during the year for the second consecutive season.